the-cs-goons/capstone-project/README.md

 #### Testing the React frontend

-From the `owner-ui` directory, run `pnpm test`.
+From the `owner-ui` directory, run `pnpm test` or `pnpm coverage`.
 You may need to run `pnpm install` first to install the frontend's dependencies if you haven't already.

 ### Serving agents